Ukraine fights to hold off Russian advances in south, east

 Fighting could be heard from Kramatorsk to Sloviansk, two cities about 18 kilometers (11 miles) apart in the Donbas.
 Columns of smoke rose from the Sloviansk area and neighboring cities.
 At least one person was reported wounded in the shelling.

-In his nightly video address, Zelenskyy accused Russia of trying to destroy the Donbas and all who live there.
+In his nightly video address, Ukrainian President Volodymyr Zelenskyy accused Russia of trying to destroy the Donbas and all who live there.

 The constant attacks “show that Russia wants to empty this territory of all people,” he said.